Insertion in constructed normal numbers: Problem description and statement of results

 Here we consider the dual, the problem of transferring normality from base~$b$ to base~$(b+1)$.

 \begin{problem} How to {\it insert} digits along a normal base-$b$ expansion so that the resulting expansion is normal to base~$(b+1)$? \end{problem}

-There are two versions of the insertion problem: \begin{itemize} \item[--] when insertion liberally uses all the digits in base $(b+1)$, \item[--] when insertion is limited just to the new digit. \end{itemize}
+There are two versions of the insertion problem: \begin{itemize} \item[--] when insertion freely uses all the digits in base $(b+1)$, \item[--] when insertion is limited just to the new digit. \end{itemize}

-In the present work we tackle the two versions of the insertion problem on a class {\em constructed} normal numbers.
-For each version of the problem we give an effective construction that controls the distance between each occurrence of the new digit and the next.
+In the present work we tackle the free insertion problem on a class of {\em constructed} normal numbers.
+We give an effective construction that controls the distance between each occurrence of the new digit and the next.
 An effective construction is a prescription on how to perform the insertion while reading the input sequence from left to right.

 Since we look at normality to just one base at a time, instead of fractional expansions of real numbers we deal with sequences of symbols in a given alphabet and we talk about normality to that alphabet.
 We state the results as transferring normality from an alphabet $A$ to alphabet $\widehat A=A\cup\{\sigma\}$ with~$\sigma$~not in~$A$.